v0lta/Spectral-RNN/README.md

 And extract it in the power experiments folder.
 Then run `power_load_pred_exp.py` with the desired parameters.

-The experiments in music_exp worked and outperformed https://arxiv.org/abs/1705.09792 but not  https://arxiv.org/pdf/1711.04845.pdf.
-The experiments in human motion exp did work well numerically, but the resulting motions did look jumpy and choppy.

 The code has been tested using Tensorflow 1.10.0 but should also run in 1.13.